by Comickook and T Campbell

 “Or at least stepsisters,” added Abra.
 She tried to look innocent as she said it, like Byrd.
 But she failed.

 Rodney sighed.
-Obviously, Byrd really wanted to go on this mission.
+It was clear that Byrd really wanted to go on this mission.

 “Are you serious, Byrd?”
-Rova answered honestly.
+Rova couldn’t help but be brutally honest.
 “We’ve all seen her picture.
-We know why you want to come along.
-Even with ear plugs and special lens, we couldn’t trust you around her.”
+We all know why you want to come along.
+Even with earplugs and special lenses, we couldn’t trust you around her.”

-Felina nodded, even though she was more than a little surprised that she and Rova, for once, actually agreed completely on something other than the fact that they could barely stand each other without the others present.
+Felina nodded, surprised that she and Rova actually agreed completely on something for once — other than the fact that they could barely stand each other without the others present.

-“Well, OK, Cap,” Byrd sighed, though he had his fingers crossed behind his back.
-There was no way he was going miss out on this case, even if he had to sneak off and commandeer the Zoo Cruiser to get to Mew Orleans.
+“Well, okay, Cap,” Byrd sighed, though he had his fingers crossed behind his back.
+There was no way he was going to miss out on this case, even if he had to sneak off and commandeer the Zoo Cruiser to get to Mew Orleans himself.

-“She might be clever enough to expect us to do just that and then strike somewhere else just to spite us,” Felina countered calmly.
+“But what if she’s clever enough to expect us to do just that and then strike somewhere else just to spite us?”
+Felina countered.
 “The most efficient thing to do is create special alarm devices, install one in every night club in Mew Orleans under the cover of an invisibility spell, and then wait her out.
 When she strikes again, Magic Wanda will alert us, and I’ll teleport us to the scene of the crime before our quarry has a chance to get away.”

 “Well, I suppose that’s a good plan, Felinie,” Rova commented, “but I just got a stunning new dress, and I was just itching for a good excuse to use it.
 Swinging by a Mew Orleans night club just seems to qualify.”

-That and the fact you would also have a good excuse to flirt with as many guys as possible, Felina thought to herself, though she refrained from saying this out loud.
+Felina thought to herself, That and the fact you would also have a good excuse to flirt with as many guys as possible.
+She refrained from saying it out loud, though.
 You’re as bad around guys as Byrd is around females.

 Instead, Felina simply stated, “Look, let’s just agree to a compromise — you wait for her at whatever nightclub you think the Siren Belle will be likely to strike at next, and I’ll install the silent magic alarms.
 That way, we can use both of our plans.
 It’ll be better for all concerned if we just get this case over with as quickly as possible.”